 In addition, he tends to choleric tendencies.
 After serious provocation may be outbursts of rage.
 If the type 8 suffers from mental illness, aggressive and violent tendencies may appear.
 Often this develops into a pleasure and satisfaction in suppressing supposedly weaker people.

 Enneagram Type 9: The Peace Lover

 People of this personality type feel a strong need for harmony.
 For this reason, they usually avoid conflicts.
 Now it is not possible to avoid conflicts.
 Daily life is characterized by solving major or minor conflicts.
-For this reason, the Enneagram type 9 not infrequently withdraws completely from the outside world.
+For this reason the Enneagram Type 9 not infrequently completely withdrawn from the outside world.

 These Enneagram types seem closed to their environment.
 If they do participate in social activities, they often remain on the sidelines.
 In this way they want to avoid threats that could shake their inner peace.
 They are typical followers, which should spare them conflicts.

 They are modest, friendly and tolerant personalities.
 They always want to see the best in others and are quick to trust.
 Deep down, they believe that fate will already turn out positively.
 If the Enneagram Type 9 has children, they care for them lovingly.
 Often these people also feel a strong connection to nature.